Skip to content

 Assigning Approvers

-For tools set to require approval, you must assign who can approve requests:
+For tools set to require approval, you should assign who can approve requests:

 1. Click Add Approver next to the tool